walitemuri/covid-19-analysis-py/README.md

 ## Description

 Using a collection of Data sets (listed below) relating to COVID-19 me and my peers used 4 distinct approaches to analyze the information in order to extract relevant corelations.
-Each generated plot seeks to aid in answering 4 distinct questions that relate to the handling and policy decisions for the COVID-19 pandemic.
+Each generated plot seeks to aid in answering 4 relevant questions that relate to the handling and policy decisions for the COVID-19 pandemic.

+The date range (x - axis) is taken in as a command-line argument, the user is free to decide the desired timeframe to analyze.
+More information is available in the Running section.

 ### Question 1) What percentage of each vaccination group in the Ontario population got admitted to ICU?